 - Click the Library Catalog link (in the Resources list)

 - Click Login button

 - Enter User Name (student ID) and Password (last 2 digits of student ID)

 - Click My Info tab to see a list of books currently checked out, holds and recommendations.

 - Click the Home tab to see a list of usernames and passwords that may be needed to access school databases at home (See your child’s library grade level patron page for age-appropriate databases.)

 - Click the Search tab to look for books

-- If title is checked out (0 of 1 available), click on title, than click on Hold button.
+- If a desired book is checked out (0 of 1 available), click on that book’s title and then click on Hold button.

 Lost or damaged books